Hall induction for cotangent representations and wheel conditions: Wheel conditions

-The first an the third description above of $\mathrm{Coh}_n(\mbA^2)$ suggest the following generalization.
-Let $G$ be a reductive group and $\g$ be its Lie algebra.
-Let $T\subset G$ be the maximal torus and $W$ be the Weyl group of $(G,T)$.
+The first and the third descriptions above of $\mathrm{Coh}_n(\mbA^2)$ suggest the following generalization.
+Let $G$ be a semisimple group and $\g$ be its Lie algebra, considered as adjoint representation.
+We will use an isomorphism of Lie algebras $\g\simeq\g^*, ~x\mapsto \Tr(\ad_x\circ \ad_-)$, via the Killing form.
+Let $T\subset G$ be a maximal torus and $W$ be the Weyl group of $(G,T)$.
 Let $g\geq 1$ be an integer, and consider the \textit{additive character stack}

 where

 and $G$ acts by component wise conjugation.

 Consider the torus